-For motorcyclists who are victims in a vehicle accident, the injuries can prove substantial and costly.
-The openness of the motorcycle plases its operator at substantial risk for various types of wounds.
+For motorcyclists who are victims of a vehicle accident, the injuries can prove substantial and costly.
+The openness of the motorcycle places its operator at substantial risk for various types of wounds.
 Some of the most common are as follows:

-- Road rash – This type of injury results from the operator sliding across the pavement.
+This type of injury results from the operator sliding across the pavement.
 Often, the impact of the crash causes the operator to fly over the handlebars or be thrown from the motorcycle.
 As the body hits the ground with high velocity, it slides.
 The pavement scrapes away the outer clothing and eventually the skin.
-The resulting injuries are cuts, scrapes, deep abrasions, infections and even nerve damage.
+The resulting injuries are cuts, scrapes, deep abrasions, infections, and even nerve damage.